 Sometimes, amyloid collects throughout your body.
 This is called systemic, or body-wide, amyloidosis.

 Most forms of amyloidosis aren’t preventable.
 However, you can manage symptoms with treatment.
 Keep reading to learn more.

 In its early stages, amyloidosis might not cause symptoms.
-When it becomes more severe, which symptoms you have depend on the organ or organs that are affected.
+When it becomes more severe, the symptoms you have will depend on the type of amyloidosis you have and the organ or organs that are affected.